-A student meets the requirements for graduation when the student demonstrates evidence of proficiency in the curriculum content outlined in Section 2120.5, and completion of any other requirements specified by the local board of the school attended by the student.
+A student meets the requirements for graduation when the student demonstrates evidence of proficiency in the curriculum developed in the learning content outlined in Section 2120.5, and completion of any other requirements specified by the student's local board of the school district or independent school. attended by the student.